-"Unlikely Knights, Improbable Heroes: Inverse Heroic Paradigms in Tolkien and Cervantes,” book chapter to appear in Tolkien Among the Moderns, forthcoming with the University of Notre Dame Press.
+“Unlikely Knights, Improbable Heroes: Inverse Heroic Paradigms in Tolkien and Cervantes,” book chapter in Tolkien Among the Moderns, ed.
+Ralph Wood.
+Notre Dame, Indiana: University of Notre Dame Press, 2015.

 "Mnemonic devices" and "Fiesta/Party," in Recipes for Success in Foreign Language Teaching, eds.
 Tina Ware and Katharine Harrington.
 Muenchen, Germany: Lincom Europa Academic Publications, 2007, pp. 123, 160.

 (With Jan Evans) "Alternative Conversions, Priesthoods, and Religious Constructs in Pepita Jiménez and San Manuel Bueno, mártir," Hispania (Journal of the American Association of Teachers of Spanish and Portuguese).
 89.3 (September, 2007): 480-490.